ros2/sros2/SROS2_Linux.md

 Prerequisite: to use DDS-Scurity with connext you will need to procure an RTI Licence and install the security plugin.

+Warning: this tutorial is for Connext 5.3.0.
+If you use Connext 5.2.4 please refer to the [tutorial from ROS 2 Beta 3](https://github.com/ros2/sros2/blob/release-beta3/SROS2_Linux.md)

 The RTI Connext installer allows you to choose where it lands in the filesystem.
 These instructions assume that you have prefixed the RTI paths with `$HOME/rti` so that the latest version (5.3.0 at time of writing) will land in `$HOME/rti/rti_connext_dds-5.3.0`.
 Note that the installer is a multi-partprocess.